rathod-sahaab/nbdcpy/docs/SOLUTION.md

 data: "Data bytes..."
 ```

 Due to handle we know that it's actually the response to second request and we can then take appropriate action for the same.
-We can also reuse handles for the request that have be fully complete.
+We can also reuse handles from the request that are fully complete.

 **NOTE:** The handle need not be common between source and destination in context of nbdcpy but is easier to implement this way.